Service of documents

 The time limit is 18 calendar days and can be extended at the addressee’s request.
 The addressee is informed by means of written notification in the addressee’s (home) letterbox.

-Yes, an acknowledgement of receipt, which as proof of the serving of a judicial document is a public instrument.
+Yes, under the Contentious Civil Procedure Code this is an acknowledgement of receipt, which as proof of the serving of a judicial document is a public instrument.
 The information in the acknowledgement of receipt is considered true unless there is evidence to the contrary.
-A party who disputes the accuracy of the information in the acknowledgement of receipt (arguing that the lawful procedure for service was not followed) is obliged to provide evidence for the court to establish these claims.
-If the court serves a document at a hearing, a note is made of this in the transcript of the hearing.
+A party to the proceedings who disputes the accuracy of the information in the acknowledgement of receipt (arguing that the lawful procedure for service was not followed) is obliged to propose evidence for the court to establish these claims.
+If the court serves a document at a hearing or during a procedural act, a note is made of this in the transcript of the hearing.

 See points 5, 7.1 and 7.4 for options for alternative service.
-If service has been effected contrary to the law, new service of the document is necessary: Slovak law does not provide for the possibility of validating invalid service.
-Any service of judicial documents effected by a method other than the lawful methods is not legally effective and does not produce the statutory legal effects.
+If service has been effected contrary to the law, the repeated serving of the document is necessary; Slovak law does not have the institution of validating invalid service.
+Any service of judicial documents effected by a method other than the lawful methods is not legally effective and does not initiate the legal consequences envisaged by the law.

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.